HSarfaraz/MERN-Auth-jwt/README.md

-# MERN CRUD Exercise Tracker App using Class Component
+# MERN Auth App using JWT

 This project was bootstrapped with CRA using, React, Node, Mongodb Stack.